ominocutherium/gamejam-skeleton-project/README.md

 * For each directory of unit tests, make a line with `test_dir` then the path of the directory of GUT tests relative to `game/`, e.g. `test_dir tests/game_mechanics` to run the test scripts located in `game/tests/game_mechanics/`.
 * For each document, make a line with `docs_defaults` then the path of the YAML-formatted defaults file to use relative to `docs/`, e.g. `docs_defaults features.yaml` for a defaults file located at `docs/features.yaml`.
 * For each platform to export, make a line with `platform` then the name of the platform, e.g. `platform html5`.
+* To include files in the export templates, make a line that starts with `export_include` and then a path with wildcards; e.g. `game_state/\*.gd`. '*' wildcards are expanded, and paths are relative to `game/`, e.g. if `game_state/\*.gd` is specified, then `game/game_state/player_data.gd` will be included as `res://game_state/player_data.gd` in the export template.
+* To exclude files in export templates which would otherwise be included due to a wildcard include pattern, specify them with a line that starts with `export_exclude`.
+Like includes, these are relative to `game/` and therefore relative to `res://`.
+* For Itch uploads, make a line which starts with `itch_user` and then the username of the project creator (must match the game's url).
+Also, make a second line that starts with `itch_game_name`

 Then commit the file.